-The 2012-2013 Connecticut Court Visitation Program will be conducted from October 15, 2012 until June 5, 2013.
-The Connecticut Bar Association (CBA) organizes court tours in GA (Geographical Area) courts for middle and high school students statewide.
+The 2015-2016 Connecticut Court Visitation Program is being offered through June 3, 2016.
+The Connecticut Bar Association organizes court tours in GA (Geographical Area) courts for middle and high school students statewide.

-“Since its inception in 1980, the Connecticut Court Visitation Program has become a standard part of the curriculum in many schools in the state and more than 84,000 students from public and private middle schools and high schools throughout the state have participated in the program.”
+“Since its inception in 1980, the Connecticut Court Visitation Program has become a standard part of the curriculum in many schools in the state and over 86,000 students from public and private middle schools and high schools throughout the state have participated in the program.”
 Superior Court Judge Seymour L. Hendel, chair of the court Visitation Program Committee stated.
+This past year over 1,600 students took 50 tours in our court houses.

 The Connecticut Court Visitation Program is co-sponsored by the Connecticut Bar Association, Connecticut Judges Association, and the Connecticut Judicial Branch.